 Launched in November, the new album's title track "Blackstar" is anything but easy listening.
 Unusual melodies and harmonies create a somber, almost mystic mood on an over 10-minute track.
 Halfway through, the nightmarish cycle is broken by a liberating intermezzo, only to return to the bleak beginning.
 He was already in the midst of his 18-month battle with cancer while producing the album.

-that shows demonic ritual ceremonies on some faraway planet accompanies the lead single, which actually had to be cut to size to fit the length allowed for single sales on iTunes.
+A short film that shows demonic ritual ceremonies on some faraway planet accompanies the lead single, which actually had to be cut to size to fit the length allowed for single sales on iTunes.

 Inspired by rapper Kendrick Lamar's jazzy album "To Pimp a Butterfly," Bowie wanted to avoid at all costs producing a rock album, producer Tony Visconti told "Rolling Stone" magazine.
 So he hired jazz saxophonist Donny McCaslin, who was to be a key influence on the new album's sound.
 Saxophonist was, incidentally, Bowie's first instrument, which he took up at the age of 13.